hoffers/Neotriz-frontend-nanodegree-mobile-portfolio-56904e9/README.md

+To open project for viewing.
+Click index.html to get started and view all pages associated with project, and enjoy.

+Spent countless hours researching how to optimize page loads, and had a very difficult time with trying to get the pizza page to render correctly and efficiently.

+-----------------			------------	---------	---------		---------	----------
 ## Website Performance Optimization portfolio project

 Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
 In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).